psf/requests/README.md

 Feature Support
 ---------------

-Requests is ready for today's web.
+Requests is ready for the demands of building robust and reliable HTTP–speaking applications, on today's web (or your own infrastructure).

 | International Domains and URLs   | Keep-Alive & Connection Pooling |
 | Sessions with Cookie Persistence | Browser-style SSL Verification  |